OnePlus 5T – Battery life

-A huge battery like the ones used in both the Huawei Mate 10 and HTC U11+ would of been great, but the OnePlus 5T is still impressive when it comes to endurance.
-Even though the screen is larger, I have been getting similar battery performance to the OnePlus 5.
+A huge battery like the ones used in both the Huawei Mate 10 and HTC U11+ would have been great, but the OnePlus 5T is still impressive when it comes to endurance.
+Even though the screen is larger, I experienced similar battery performance to the OnePlus 5.

-When the phone does run out of battery, there’s Dash Charge to quickly juice it back up again.
-Dash Charge is easily the most efficient fast charge solution out there and it’ll get your phone back to 100% in barely over an hour.
+When the phone does run out of battery, there’s Fast Charge (formerly Dash Charge) to quickly juice it back up again.
+Fast Charge is easily the most efficient fast charging solution out there and it’ll get your phone back to 100% in barely over an hour.
 It also doesn’t heat the phone up too much and won’t slow-down charging when you’re playing games.
 The only downside is you’re restricted to using the bundled plug and cable if you want these speeds and things will drastically slow down if you use a different set.

 Why buy the OnePlus 5T?

-If you’ve recently picked up a OnePlus 5, there isn’t much to entice you to upgrade.
-The screen is nicer, but everything else is the same or very similar.
-I really think this update could have waited until next year when there was more to update, but here we are.
+If you’ve recently picked up a OnePlus 5, there isn’t much to entice you to upgrade to the 5T; jumping straight to the OnePlus 6 might be more worth your while, though.
+From the 5 to the 5T the screen is nicer, but everything else is the same or very similar.